 - Bats usually come in three standard forms in fiction.
 You've got your standard insect-eating bat, your cute flying fox bat (AKA a fruit bat), and your creepy vampire bat.
 Don't expect to see a frog-eating bat anytime soon...unless you're watching a nature documentary.

 - Rodents are usually known for mice, rats, squirrels and chipmunks.
 Less used, but still relatively familiar are beavers and porcupines as wild animals, and hamsters, gerbils and guinea pigs as pets.
-The low ranking is especially odd as the order of rodents is the largest mammal order, with 40% of mammal species in it.
+The low ranking is especially odd as the rodents are the largest of the major mammal groups, with 40% of mammal species in it.

 - Almost all rodents seem to be confused or mixed together to form some sort of new creature.
 Mice and rats are commonly confused, especially wild ones and pests (which are ALWAYS diseased and filthy in fictionland.
 Even some pet ones are depicted this way).
 Usually you see a character screeching and screaming or going "YUCK" and calling what is usually a mouse a rat.
 You also have the people who call every rodent a rat —unless casting requires the opposite, as when the unambiguous rat in Because of Winn-Dixie is repeatedly described as a "mouse".
 Unfortunately this is Truth in Television for many.

 - Similarly, guinea pigs are constantly confused with hamsters, even though they hardly look alike (Google either and you will eventually see hamsters in the guinea pig search, and guinea pigs in the hamster search).
 They are usually depicted with running wheels and salt licks and seeds, when all three of these are extremely unhealthy and even dangerous for guinea pigs.
 They are also often drawn the size and shape of hamsters, and only called guinea pigs for plot reasons (such as they are being experimented on, or the creators thought "guinea pig" sounded cooler/more mature/wanted to avoid being connected to Hamtaro).